shuangduo0909/SCMAcodebookworks/README.md

 2. "LP\_mBPSK\_DCMA" : contains the current codebook design work results  from the manuscript of ''Design of Low-Complexity DCMA Systems," which was submitted to TVT.

+3. "Structured\_codebook\_design": contains the current codebook design work results from the manuscript of ''Structured SCMA codebook design by joint parameter optimization based on union bound," which was submitted to CL.